 In order to ensure the three lines of defence model to be implemented by the Branch is effective, the ARCo will split the committee to discuss audit and risk matters separately.
 Therefore, each member has been allocated one of the following roles; Risk, Audit or Risk and Audit.
 Consequently, those only required for the Risk section of the ARCo will be required to leave once Audit specific matters are being discussed and vice-versa.

 The members of the ARCo will be:

+CCO (Chair - Risk and Audit):

-President (Chair) – Risk and Audit;
+President (Risk and Audit);

 VP – (Risk and Audit):

 CRO – (Risk and Audit):